a-einstein/PortableShop/docs/MAUI/README.md

 #### Android
 * Download the latest APK file to your Android phone.
 * Install the aplication from the notification or the download folder.
-You probably have to suppress some warnings.
+You probably have to suppress some warnings, or let Google scan it.
 * In some cases one needs to 'Uninstall for all users' and repeat the install.
 * Start the application.
 Either it will start 'empty' displaying a warning, or if the data service is running, one can 'shop' the contents.
 * Uninstallation can be done by the normal Android procedure.